 Buy this item and earn 227 points valued at $22.73.

-Produced in die-cast with fully opening parts, highly detailed engine bay, interior and outstanding finishing, this is a model that shouldn’t be missed by any Holden or muscle car fan.
+Produced in die-cast with fully opening parts, highly detailed engine bay, boot, racing interior and a beautifully replicated livery, this is a must have limited edition collectable for Holden, HRT and Bathurst 1000 fans.

 Current ETA: 2nd Quarter 2017